MCT-master/mct-master.github.io/README.md

 ### Embedding Links

 Links are text that redirects the reader to a different web address.
+To add links, use this simple markdown syntax:

 ```
 [text](url)